2023 Best Communication & Journalism Schools in Indiana

 Read full report on Communication & Journalism at Purdue University - Main Campus

-You’ll be in good company if you decide to attend DePauw University.
-It ranked #2 on our 2023 Best Communication & Journalism Schools in Indiana list.
-DePauw is a small private not-for-profit school located in the town of Greencastle.
+You’ll join some of the best and brightest minds around you if you attend DePauw University.
+The school came in at #2 on this year’s Best Communication & Journalism Schools in Indiana list.
+DePauw is a small private not-for-profit school located in the distant town of Greencastle.

 The average amount in student loans that communication and journalism majors at DePauw take out is $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $467.

-A rank of #3 on this year’s list means Saint Mary’s College is a great place for communication and journalism students.
-St. Mary's College is a small private not-for-profit school located in the suburb of Notre Dame.
+The excellent programs at Saint Mary’s College helped the school earn the #3 place on this year’s ranking of the best communication and journalism schools in Indiana.
+St. Mary's College is a small private not-for-profit school located in the large suburb of Notre Dame.

 Communication & Journalism majors at St. Mary's College take out an average of $27,000 in student loans while working on their egree.